StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/about-case-report-templates.md

 Case report templates generate [reports](../../../../analyst-corner/cases/case-reports/about-case-reports.md) in a predefined format, available from case descriptions.

-This topic provides an overview of case report templates and their usage in TheHive.

 ## Benefits

 Use case report templates to: